-Previous Work: In FY 2016, MPO staff monitored current air quality readings and other related information for compliance with FY 2013 air quality standards in the Montgomery MPO area, as presented by the Alabama Department of Environmental Management (ADEM) and the Environmental Protection Agency (EPA).
+Previous Work: In FY 2021, MPO staff monitored current air quality readings and other related information for compliance with National Ambient Air Quality Standards in the Montgomery MPO area, as presented by the Alabama Department of Environmental Management (ADEM) and the Environmental Protection Agency (EPA).
 MPO staff attended a training workshop on new air quality regulations and received information of possible non-attainment and conformity requirements.

-Proposed Work: If required, MPO Staff will amend the 2040 LRTP in order to comply with Air Quality Conformity Determination requirements and comply with other federal and state requirements as pertaining to air quality and transportation project justification for conformity determination.
+Proposed Work: If required, MPO Staff will amend the 2045 LRTP in order to comply with Air Quality Conformity Determination requirements and comply with other federal and state requirements as pertaining to air quality and transportation project justification for conformity determination.
 This task will produce the Air Quality Conformity Report for the City of Montgomery and counties of Autauga, Elmore, and Montgomery in Alabama - Project Listings Only.